 Additionally, research has found that employees who spend fifteen minutes each day reflecting on the lessons they learned perform 23% better than those who don’t.
 Reflecting has such a huge impact because it:

 - Let’s you identify what positive actions you took and that you continue to make.

 - Enables you quickly learn from the mistakes you made so you can move on from them.

 - Helps you solidify your understanding of important information you gained that day.

-Though it may be challenging to find time for these leisurely activities, the performance benefits outweigh the need to push back non-urgent tasks.
+Though it may be challenging to fit these leisurely activities into your schedule, the performance benefits outweigh the need to push back non-urgent tasks.

 - Schedule 15-20 minutes every day to reflect on work and/or life.
 If you’re strapped for time, you can do this during your commute, while doing household chores or engaging in other activities that don’t require a lot of conscious thought.